JohnCoker/pictureframe/config/raspberrypi/README.md

 @unclutter -idle 0
 @/usr/lib/chromium-browser/chromium-browser --noerrdialogs --kiosk http://localhost/frame.html
 ```
-(Remove or comment out the "@xscreensaver" and "@point-rpi" lines and add the lines starting with "@xset".)
+(Remove or comment out the "@xscreensaver" and "@point-rpi" lines if any and add the lines starting with "@xset".)

 ## 4. Reboot